Teryll (Tess) Galley

 How I offer counselling - I am experienced in working face-to-face, online and by telephone.
 You can have sessions purely in one way, or a combination – whatever works best for you.
 I run my practice from a private space in my home in a quiet village location near Marlborough in Wiltshire.

 If you are wanting to have your sessions online or by telephone, it does not matter where you are located in the UK.
-And you can have your sessions from the comfort of your own home if you have a quiet, confidential space where you feel comfortable to do so.
+You can have your sessions from the comfort of your own home if you have a quiet, confidential space where you feel comfortable to talk freely without being overheard or disturbed.

-Short-term or Long-term - We may work together for just a few weeks (6-12 weeks), or this may develop into something longer term.
+Short-term or Long-term - We may work together for just a few weeks agreed between us, or this may develop into something longer term.
 We will review regularly to see how the counselling is going and will work together towards a final session when you feel ready.

 Marlborough, Wiltshire, SN8